-The Common Roof project is: Göteborg Cooperative House – an ongoing construction, Makers Fair – home inventions and DY activism, collaboration with Göteborg residents and specially with two local initiatives Digital Storytelling and Byggemenskap, workshop for Housing Rights, workshop for Wearable Houses, parade of Wearable Houses to the Göteborg Town Hall, and more.
+The Common Roof project consisted of Göteborg Cooperative House, House, an ongoing construction; the Makers Fair, home inventions and DIY activism; collaboration with Göteborg residents and, especially, two local initiatives, Digital Storytelling and Byggemenskap; a workshop on housing rights, a workshop on Wearable Houses; a parade of Wearable Houses to the Göteborg Town Hall; and more.

 Photo by Attila Urban

 Title: Göteborg – The Common Roof – Göteborg Cooperative House

 Location: Röda Sten Konsthall Göteborg, Sweden